 Martin and Pratt

-Since its first publication in 2001, the Martin and Pratt Nonword Reading Test has established a sound reputation as a measure of phonological recoding: the ability to sound out regular words from their letter-sound correspondences.
+Since its first publication in 2001, the Martin and Pratt Nonword Reading Test, created by Frances Martin and Chris Pratt, has established a sound reputation as a measure of phonological recoding: the ability to sound out regular words from their letter-sound correspondences.

-MultiLit is delighted to announce the publication of a new, revised MultiLit edition of the test, including the results from a check norming study.
+MultiLit is delighted to announce the publication of a new, revised MultiLit edition of the test, including the results from an Australian check norming study.

 Who is it for?